 For the average customer, understanding these charges and making sense of the contractual language is quite difficult, if not impossible.
 Waste management companies are aware of this and have gotten good at making various fees seem mandatory when they are not.
 Without the right knowledge and expertise, most customers simply accept these fees and don’t feel like they have any real negotiating power.

 Luckily, there are things businesses can do to start taking more control of their waste and recycling spending.
+It is important to negotiate contracts that promote recycling and ensure your provider is actively promoting recycling initiatives as part of their service.
 One of the most effective things they can do is engage in a full waste management recycling services audit, conducted by a team of professionals.

 Top Waste and Recycling Companies

 Though there are issues with waste and recycling billing tactics and contracts, you still need to choose a service provider to work with.
-There’s no denying the importance of the work they do, but customers need to be aware that billing and contract issues exist and know how to seek help from experts on these matters.
+There’s no denying the importance of the work they do; these companies play a crucial role in waste disposal, resource recovery, and providing sustainable waste solutions.
+However, customers need to be aware that billing and contract issues exist and know how to seek help from experts on these matters.

 1. Waste Management

-As the largest provider of waste and recycling services in the USA, Waste Management (WM) handles the needs of over 21 million commercial, residential, and industrial customers each year.
+As the largest provider of waste and recycling services in the USA, Waste Management, Inc. (WM) handles the needs of over 21 million commercial, residential, and industrial customers each year.
+Waste Management, Inc. collects waste from a wide range of sources, including non hazardous waste and industrial waste, demonstrating their comprehensive service capabilities.
+WM manages millions of tons of waste annually, showcasing the scale of their operations.
+The company is committed to reducing greenhouse gas emissions through advanced waste processing technologies.
+WM also invests in renewable energy and energy services, such as waste-to-energy conversion, to promote sustainability.
+Their recycling programs include e waste recycling and the use of recycled plastics in new products, supporting a circular economy.
 WM has an impressive waste management network including 293 landfill sites, 346 transfer stations, 146 recycling facilities, and over 26,000 active trucks in its fleet.

 2. Republic Services

 As the second-largest waste management and recycling company in the USA, Republic Services provides services and other environmental solutions for commercial, industrial, municipal, and residential customers across the nation.
 It specializes in non-hazardous solid waste collection, recycling, and disposal services with the help of its many subsidiaries, landfills, transfer stations, and recycling centers.
-Republic Services is also focused on supporting the communities it works in, through in-kind donations of services, volunteer work, and other environmental initiatives.
+Republic Services also offers sustainable waste management solutions for food waste, utilizing advanced facilities to convert it into compost or energy.
+Their comprehensive waste recycling and waste treatment capabilities include responsible disposal, resource recovery, and environmentally sound processing of various waste streams.
+Republic Services is also focused on supporting the communities it works in, demonstrating a strong commitment to environmental stewardship through in-kind donations of services, volunteer work, and other environmental initiatives.
+Republic Services operates 204 transfer stations, 343 collection operations, 195 active landfills, and 90 recycling centers.

 3. Waste Connections

 Since it started in 1997, Waste Connections has become the third-largest waste management company in North America.
-It aims to deploy cost-effective waste management services for its commercial and residential customers.
-Key services include commercial recycling, yard waste removal, solid waste collection, e-waste and recycling, and dumpster rentals.
+It aims to deploy cost-effective waste management services for its commercial, residential, and industrial clients.
+Waste Connections handles millions of tons of waste annually, demonstrating its large-scale operational capacity.
+Key services include commercial recycling, yard waste removal, solid waste collection, e-waste and recycling, waste recycling, and dumpster rentals.
 Waste Connections works to provide sustainable waste management solutions for many industries that will help them become greener now and into the future.

 4. Stericycle

 As a leader in the medical waste industry, Stericycle offers services that protect public health and the environment.
-Since its inception in 1989, Stericycle has provided a number of key services such as the collection and proper disposal of biohazardous medical waste, sharps waste, pharmaceutical waste, chemotherapy waste, and controlled substance waste.
+Since its inception in 1989, Stericycle has provided a number of key services such as the collection and proper disposal of biohazardous medical waste, sharps waste, pharmaceutical waste, chemotherapy waste, controlled substance waste, and specialized disposal of radioactive waste.
 Stericycle also provides various compliance services and medical supplies.
+The company utilizes advanced waste treatment technologies for medical and hazardous waste to ensure safe and environmentally responsible processing.
 In 2020 alone, Stericycle disposed of over 1.5 billion pounds of medical waste, diverted 104 million pounds of plastic from landfills, and disposed of over 40 million pounds of unused pharmaceutical waste.

 5. Clean Harbors

 Clean Harbors is a general waste provider for various levels of the US government and also specializes in hazardous waste collection and disposal for some of the biggest Fortune 500 companies.
+The company has extensive expertise in handling industrial waste, offering comprehensive solutions for businesses across multiple sectors.
+Clean Harbors also operates advanced waste treatment facilities, ensuring environmentally responsible processing and disposal.
 Having been founded in 1980, Clean Harbors has expanded through many acquisitions and operates at over 400 service locations.

 6. GFL Environmental

 With more than 135,000 industrial and commercial customers, GFL offers services such as liquid and solid waste management and a variety of environmental services.
-It specializes in the recycling of oil, oil filters, waste solvents, anti-freeze, and other liquid products.
+It specializes in the recycling of oil, oil filters, waste solvents, anti-freeze, and other liquid products, with a strong focus on resource recovery to reclaim valuable materials from waste streams.
+GFL is committed to sustainable waste management practices, incorporating eco-friendly disposal solutions and innovative approaches to minimize environmental impact.
+GFL invests heavily in landfill gas-to-energy technology and operates soil remediation facilities.

 7. Covanta Holdings Corporation

-Covanta is known for its waste-to-energy initiates which convert trash into useable forms of energy.
+Covanta is known for its waste-to-energy initiatives which convert trash into useable forms of energy.
+As part of its renewable energy solutions, Covanta focuses on converting waste into renewable natural gas and other forms of renewable energy, supporting sustainable and eco-friendly practices.
 Many of these projects involve working with governmental agencies or utility providers and it operates over 40 of these plants across the globe.

 8. Recology

 As one of the oldest companies on this list, Recology was founded in 1920 and was formerly known as Norcal Waste Systems.
-Recology focuses on sustainability initiatives and has the biggest organic compost facility in the US.
+Recology focuses on sustainability initiatives, including actively promoting recycling within the communities they serve.
+The company has the biggest organic compost facility in the US.
 Recology also owns 40 subsidiaries that help serve the needs of its customers across the US.

 9. Waste Pro USA

 As a relative newcomer to the industry, Waste Pro USA was founded in 2001 and has become one of the largest waste management companies in the USA in this short amount of time.
-It aims to provide consistent and quality service to commercial and residential customers and to support many sustainability initiatives.
+The company handles millions of tons of waste annually, demonstrating its significant operational scale.
+It aims to provide consistent and quality service to commercial and residential customers and supports many sustainability initiatives through the use of innovative solutions.
+Waste Pro USA has grown to serve over two million customers across the Southeastern United States.

 10. Casella Waste Systems

 Casella started as a small homegrown business in Vermont and has grown into one of the leading waste management providers in the country since 1975.
-Casella manages over 10,000 customer locations and offers a wide range of environmental solutions.
+Casella manages over 10,000 customer locations and offers a wide range of environmental solutions, including the safe and compliant handling, recycling, and disposal of non hazardous waste.

 How to Save Money on Waste Management Costs